-- 1. Healthy Families uses a weighted caseload system to manage the caseload size of FSSs who will be serving families at different levels of intensity. - 2.
-A full caseload typically has a total weight of 34.5 (see below).
-Note that this weight contains a time allotment for case notes and data entry of half an hour per each home visit conducted, in addition to the face to face home visit time, drive time, case management, and contact time before or between visits.
-For example, if a FSS has 14 families at the most intensive level, located in the city of La Crosse, there are 7 hours built into the case weight for notes and data entry, 21 hours for direct face to face contact, 3.5 hours of drive time, and 3.5 hours of non-specified case management or phone contact time. - 3.
-Healthy Families will not freeze intake until each full time worker reaches a weight of 34.5 and part time workers at 21. - 4.
-The maximum caseload size of Level I families receiving weekly home visits for a full time FSS is 14.
+- 1. Healthy Families uses a weighted caseload system to manage the caseload size of CMs who will be serving families at different levels of intensity. - 2.
+A full caseload typically has a total weight of 30 (see below).
+Note that this weight contains a time allotment for case notes in addition to the face to face home visit time, drive time, case management, and contact time before or between visits. - 3.
+Healthy Families will not pause intake until each full-time worker reaches a weight of 30 and part time workers at 15. - 4.
+The maximum caseload size of Level I families receiving weekly home visits for a full time CM is 14. - 5.
+The maximum caseload for a full time CM will not exceed 25 families nor 30 base case weight (without travel, case management, and documentation time).
+A caseload of 25 would be a rarity as travel would all have to reside in La Crosse and the caseload would consist of all level 3 & 4.

-- 5. The maximum caseload for a full time FSS will not exceed 20 families nor 30 base case weight (without travel, data entry, and documentation time). - 6.
-Case weights and caseloads are prorated based on the staff person's Full-Time Equivalency.
+- 6. Case weights and caseloads are prorated based on the staff person's Full-Time Equivalency. - 7.
+Values used to determine caseload size:

 Level Visits/Month Value

-1-prenatal 2-4 2.5
+1-prenatal 2-4 2

-1 4 2.5
+1 4 2

-2 2 1.5
+2 2 1

-3 1 1.0
+3 1 .5

-4 0-1 .75
+4 0-1 .25

-X (creative outreach) 1-4 1.0
+CO (creative outreach) 1-4 Prior levels' weight (to save space in caseload)

-1-SS (Special Services 4+ 3.5+
+1-SS (Special Services) 4+ 3+